phoebe-gazette/.github/profile/README.md

-## Phoebe – Gazette Studentischer Physik Heidelberg
+## Phoebe – Gazette für Studentische Physik Heidelberg

 🙋‍♀️ A short introduction - what is your organization all about?